EricThomson/ctdcloud/docs/week1.md

-# Week 1: Hello Cloud
+# Week 1: Introduction to the Cloud

 Week 1 will focus on introducing core cloud concepts and getting started using Azure.
 Here we will focus on answer questions about why cloud computing is useful (e.g., if you have 5TB of data, you can't bring the data to you, you want to bring yourself to the data).
 Also, in Python 100 we haven't taught them how to connect to remote servers via SSH and code, so this is a great opportunity to teach these skills that are taken for granted in industry.
 (Tom Arns will help with this dimension).
+The main focus this week will be getting cloud muscle memory: connecting to the portal, using the cli and VS Code with SSH and the portal.

 ###  Focus
 - Introduction to core cloud concepts (compute, storage, etc etc)
+- Understand when and when not to use cloud and how to estimate cloud cost
+- Learn the difference between Integrated Services (Snowflake/Databricks) and platform providers like AWS and Azure.
 - Overview of Azure as a platform
-- Using the command line to interact with cloud resources
+- Using the Azure command line to interact with cloud resources
-- Understand when and when not to use cloud and how to estimate cloud cost
-- Know the difference between Integrated Services (Snowflake/Databricks vs Azure)

 ### Hands-On Activities
 - Log into the [Azure Portal](https://portal.azure.com/)
 - Open and configure a cloud shell environment
 - Run Python code via the Azure CLI (use VS Code SSH)
-- Explore cloud compute options like virtual machines and containers
 - Estimate cost of a few simple use case with Azure cost calculator
 - Create a Databricks Notebook and run simple compute

 ### Learning Outcomes
 By the end of this week, students will be able to:

-- Describe fundamental cloud concepts: **compute**, **storage**, **networking**
+- Describe fundamental cloud concepts in a platform-agnostic way: **compute**, **storage**, **networking**
 - Navigate the Azure portal confidently
 - Know how to estimate cloud cost
 -  Use the Azure Command Line Interface (CLI) to: